SGPI Signwl GPU Price Index

 What is the SGPI?

-How is it different from individual GPU pricing?
+How is the SGPI different from individual GPU pricing?

-Individual GPU prices (like H100 at $6.43/hr) show the cost of a specific accelerator.
-The SGPI aggregates all GPUs into a single market-wide indicator, weighted by market activity.
-This makes it useful for tracking the overall direction of GPU compute costs, not just individual GPU movements.
+Individual GPU prices (like H100 at $6.43/hr) show the cost of one specific accelerator.
+The SGPI aggregates all tracked GPUs into a single market-wide indicator, weighted by observation coverage.
+This makes it useful for tracking the overall direction of GPU compute costs rather than any single GPU movement.

 Explore the GPU Compute Market